PeterKammLab/fair_sensing/PREP_PIPELINE.md

 # Preparation Pipeline {Workflow 01}

-This markdown file documents the end-to-end pipeline for optimizing public transport-based environmental sensing coverage.
-It shows how we transform raw spatial and temporal data into a strategic deployment plan using modular Python functions.
+This markdown file documents the end-to-end pipeline for optimizing public transport-based environmental sensing.
+It shows how we transform raw data into output used for optmizations for limited number of vehicles {Workflow 02}.

 ---